 Bring a jumper/sweater onto the plane even if it’s 35 degrees outside.
 Use the sweater if the air con is a bit aggressive in the waiting area or in the cabin.
 Sweaters also work as makeshift pillows and something to put between your ribs and the seat rest when you sleep.
 It can also act as a cushion for your arms when you read a book or tablet.

 Carry an empty plastic water bottle.
 Make sure it’s empty before passing through security.
 Then fill it up on the other side.
 Almost all airports have free water somewhere.
 Saves paying extortionate airport water fees.

-An upgrade from a plastic water bottle is a metal bottle.
+An upgrade from a plastic water bottle is an insulated metal bottle.
 Yes, you can carry a stainless steel water bottle on a plane.

 Carry photocopies of your passport and spare passport-sized photographs.
-The more you travel to more exotic locations the more likely you are to need these on demand.
+The more you travel to more exotic locations the more likely you are to need this on-demand.
 Carry bank statements to produce in immigration if you’re entering a country multiple times.
 They might want to see how you’re supporting yourself.

-Scan your passport and credit cards and upload them to Google Drive, Dropbox or Evernote.
-Make sure you to password protect these services because you might lose your phone.
-This is another way to soften a potentially major headache while travelling – losing your valuables.
+Scan your passport and credit cards and upload them to Google Drive, Dropbox, or Notion.
+Make sure you password protect these services because you might lose your phone.
+This is another way to soften a potentially major headache while traveling – losing your valuables.